Tokyo, JPUTC+9

 Jestin.

 Senior full-stack engineer, based in Tokyo.
-Production software at the intersection of full-stack and applied graphics.
+Production software, from the backend to the render loop.

 guillaume@guillaume.tokyoLinkedIn35°41′ N, 139°41′ E